 All cancellations for the event must be submitted to 4h.expodays@msu.edu.
-When one submits a cancellation request a form will be shared that participant/parent/guardian will need to fill out and return within three (3) business days.
-NO refund request will be processed after June 16th.
+NO refund request will be processed after June 17th.
 Please note the following refund cancellation deadlines below:

-- Cancellations through May 1, 2023 are fully refundable.
-(Pre-payment is non-refundable for cancellations after May 1, 2023.) - Cancellations between May 2, 2023 and May 26th will receive payment minus the \$50 pre-payment. - Cancellations by participants after May 26th will lose \$120 of their payment(s).
-Refunds for the amount paid beyond \$120 may be processed in July. - Cancellations after June 16, 2023 are considered no show and refunds will not be given. - All Fees balances are due by May 26, 2023 This is the remaining balance, that includes additional fees or minus any applicable scholarship credits/coupon codes for local scholarships.
-Anyone not fully paid by May 26, 2023 will be canceled.
-Anyone who is canceled due to lack of full payment by May 26, 2023 is not eligible for a refund.
+- Cancellations through May 1, 2025 are fully refundable.
+(Pre-payment is non-refundable for cancellations after May 1.) - Cancellations between May 2 and May 26th, 2025 will receive payment minus the \$50 pre-payment. - Cancellations after May 25th will lose \$120 of their payment(s).
+Refunds for the amount paid beyond \$120 will be processed in July. - Cancellations after June 15th, 2025 are considered no show and refunds will not be given. - All Fee balances are due by May 25, 2025.
+This is the remaining balance, that includes additional fees or minus any applicable scholarship credits/coupon codes for local scholarships Anyone not fully paid by May 25, 2025 will be canceled and is not eligible for a refund.